Olivia’s Applesauce Cake

 - 1 cup sugar

 - 2 teaspoons ground cloves

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Combine the flour, cloves, nutmeg, baking soda, cinnamon and salt.
 Remove 1/2 cup flour mixture to a small bowl; stir in raisins and nuts.

 - Add remaining flour mixture to the creamed mixture alternately with applesauce, beating well after each addition.
 Stir in raisin mixture.
 Pour batter into a greased and floured 10-in. fluted tube pan.

-- Bake at 350° for 65-75 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 65-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
-Yield: 12 servings.

 I'm a pretty fair baker and this recipe doesn't work.
 It was brick heavy and tasteless.
 Never again!